Sydney-Informatics-Hub/Scalable-DIA-NN/docs/pwiz_image_setup.md

 ```
 - Transfer `pwiz.sif` to Gadi (e.g. with scp/rsync...)

-This image will be used to run the PC version of DIA-NN that has been installed into a tar archive that is supplied with this repository.
-Other Wine images may work too (for example [this one](https://hub.docker.com/r/uvarc/wine)).
+This image can be used to run the PC version of DIA-NN that has been installed into a tar archive, available [here](./detailed-user-guide.md/#obtain-required-input-files).